Your Brain's Rendering Pipeline,

 The simulation running live on a browser page.
 Follow the cursor — that's your fovea.

-Wrapped in a browser built with the popular Electron framework, the shader runs on any web page in real time — turning the screen into a window onto your own visual processing.
+Wrapped in a browser built with the popular Electron framework, the simulation runs on any web page in real time — turning the screen into a window onto your own visual processing.

 The Pipeline: Biology → GLSL